Fatimaa-codes/IQ-MATRIX/README.md

 - Google Colab

 ## How to run
-Open `iq_testing_app.py` in Google Colab or Jupyter Notebook and run all cells.
+Open `IQ-MATRIX` in Google Colab or Jupyter Notebook and run all cells.